hadronized/blog/state_of_luminance.md

 To achieve that, luminance is written with several aspects in mind:

-- Allocation must be explicitely stated by the user: we must avoid as much as possible to allocate things in luminance since it might become both a bottleneck and an isse to the lightweight aspect.
+- Allocation must be explicitely stated by the user: we must avoid as much as possible to allocate things in luminance since it might become both a bottleneck and an issue to the lightweight aspect.
 - Performance is a first priority; safety comes second.
 If you have a feature that can be either exclusively performant or safe, it must then be performant.
 Most of the current code is, for our joy, both performant and safe.
 However, some invariants are left around the place and you might